Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

 \subsection{Modelling framework}

-We fit a hidden Markov model (HMM) to animal movement data to incorporate for switching between stationary (or quasi-stationary) and non-stationary states.
+We fit a hidden Markov model (HMM) to animal movement data to incorporate switching between stationary (or quasi-stationary) and non-stationary states.
 HMMs are a first-order Markov process, implying that the animal's current state is entirely dependent on its most recent state.
 This approach is common in movement ecology due to the multitude of behavioral strategies observed in foraging animals \citep{Morales2004, Jonsen2013}.
+We employ this approach to differentiate resting or other stationary behavior from what the model would otherwise identify as spatial memory.
+Our model identifies time lags at which the animal moves particularly close to its previously visited locations, and staying put for one time step is interpreted mathematically by the model as strong recursive behavior with a time lag of one time step.
+Without including the stationary behavioral state, the model erroneously identifies this one-step time lag in most animal data.

 An HMM consists of a Markov matrix $\mathbf{A}$ of state-switching probabilities as well as conditional probability distributions of the animal's spatial location for each state \citep{Jonsen2013}.
 For a model with $n$ different movement states, $\mathbf{A}$ maps from $\mathds{R}^n \rightarrow \mathds{R}^n$, with each column summing to 1.
 Our model has two states, so we can infer the structure of $\mathbf{A}$ from its diagonal.
 We denote these entries $\lambda$ and $\gamma$, representing the probability that the animal will stay in the stationary or non-stationary state, respectively, given it was just there.
+Explicitly, it takes the form below:

 While our model is meant to be applied to continuous-space animal data, we make an approximation by discretizing our landscape over a two-dimensional square grid.
 Empirical landscape data is rarely continuous in space, and the resolution of this data can suggest a clear choice for the resolution of the domain grid.
-We assume that the boundaries of this grid are reflective, so if the animal reaches its edge, it will simply ``bounce back" and remain on the grid.
-We define points in continuous space as $x$ (or $x_t$ to represent the animal's location at time $t$) and their corresponding grid cells as $z$ or $z_t$.
-Thus, $x_0 \in z_0$ is the animal's initial location.
+We define points in continuous space as $\mathbf{x}$ (or $\mathbf{x}_t$ to represent the animal's location at time $t$) and their corresponding grid cells as $z$ or $z_t$.
+Thus, $\mathbf{x}_0 \in z_0$ is the animal's initial location.